-Currently NRE Deposit is a most sought after investment option.
-The high interest rate and the additional tax benefits as well as complete repatriable option, surely makes it a cut above other investments.
+Currently NRE Deposit is a most sought-after investment options.
+The high interest rate and the additional tax benefits as well as complete repatriable option, surely makes it a cut above other investment.

 FCNR Deposits: An investor looking to deposit money in foreign currency, can look at investing in Foreign Currency Non Resident (Bank) Account (FCNR (B) A/C).
 Money in this can be deposited for 1 year to 5 years in currencies like US Dollar, Australian Dollar, Canadian dollar, Euro, Pound, and Japanese Yen.
 With effect from 23 November 2011, interest shall be paid within the ceiling rate of LIBOR/SWAP rates plus 125 basis points for the respective currency/corresponding maturities